ellepereira/fe-best-practices/react.md

 ## React Architecture Proposal

-ReactJS and Javascript give developers a large amount of freedom to architect applications as they see fit, which is both a blessing and a curse.
-When creating front-end applications a developer may commit mistakes or take shortcuts which at first may seem like a good idea but ultimately fall into common and painful issues in the long run.

-With this guide I hope to:
+Goals of this proposal:

 * Eliminate the cause of many common problematic patterns.
 * Reduce the productivity cost of maintenance and designing new features.
 * Reduce the amount of decisions a developer must make before typing any code.
 * Answer common questions for those that are new to front-end development.
-* Create code that can easily and effectively be unit tested.
+* Create code that can easily and effectively be tested.

-**Note: this guide is not meant to replace any style guide.
-We will be mostly focusing on overall architecture rather than minute syntax details.**
+**Note: this guide is not meant to replace any style guides.
+The focus of this document will be on overall architecture rather than minute syntax details.**

+## To Do
+This document will eventually cover the entire architecture of a react application.
+There are still items that need to be defined:
+- [ ] CSS / SCSS structure (if not entirely in javascript)
+- [ ] Theming (react context? object or string?)
+- [ ] Routing (config based?)
+- [ ] Form Handling
+- [ ] Unit Tests Coverage

 ## Directory Structure
 This suggested directory structure is meant to help developers quickly locate logic and assets they wish to modify or debug.